Message from the artistic director

 Mission Saint-Charles Choir and Orchestra

 The Festival's own choir and orchestra, La Mission Saint-Charles, was created in 1985 to celebrate the three hundredth anniversary of the birth of Johann Sebastian Bach.
 The size of La Mission Saint-Charles varies according to the needs of the music performed each year.
 The orchestra is comprised of professional musicians while the choir is a mix of professional and experienced amateur singers from the community.
 Each year, La Mission Saint-Charles presents masterworks of the Baroque repertoire for orchestra, choir and soloists, making each performance a long-awaited musical moment for concert-goers.
 Since its inception, La Mission Saint-Charles has been led by Hervé Niquet (France), Andrew Parrott (United Kingdom), Christoph Spering (Germany), Bernard Labadie (Canada), Rinaldo Alessandrini (Italy), and Jaap ter Linden (Netherlands), to name but a few.
 Furthermore, the Festival has been a stepping stone for many Acadian artists, such as sopranos Suzie Leblanc, Pascale Beaudin, and Nathalie Paulin.
-Since 1977, CBC Radio has been supporting the event, contributing even further to the Festival’s renown in Canada.
+Between 1977 and 2017, CBC Radio was an important partner of the event, contributing even further to the Festival’s renown in Canada.

 Season after season, a selection of prestigious artists and a dedicated effort to maintaining high standards for its musical programming have made the Festival a prestigious event that welcomes patrons from well beyond the borders of New Brunswick.
 Most concerts take place in Sainte-Cécile Church which is an attraction in and of itself.
 Built in 1913, it was repainted in 1968 by the parish priest in a multi-coloured motif.
 Its wooden structure offers perfect acoustics for the music, and with its coloured interior, it makes a dramatic impression on audiences.